rhysmoggs/ms4-morgan-and-co/README.md

 [Back to table of contents](#table-of-contents)

 # Aesthetic Design
+Once the User Stories and the projects intentions were set out, the next step was to design the aesthetic aspects of the the Morgan & Co website.

+## Site Flow

+The linked pdf document ( view them [here](docs/site-flow.pdf) ) shows the websites flow for three main possibilities.
+1. Not Signed In
+2. Signed In.
+3. Admin Signed In.

+This is covered in greater depth throughout this README and the TESTING documentation.
+This is to give a quick idea on what features are available for each level from 1 (Not Signed In) having the least amount of accessibility and features to 3 (Admin Signed In) having the most.

 ## Wireframes
 Wireframes were drawn using Balsamiq at the beginning of the project.
 They were referenced throughout the design and building of the website.
 Following are a series of images showing the Morgan & Co website on the three main screen sizes: mobile, tablet and desktop.
 Every major section of the website is also included.
 ### Mobile